Balawan

-I Wayan Balawan (born September 9, 1972 in Bali), better known by the single name Balawan, is an Indonesian guitarist and songwriter.
-He is best known as a Batuan Ethnic Fusion guitarist and his ability to play double neck guitar.
+I Wayan Balawan (born 9 September 1972 in Bali), better known by the single name Balawan, is an Indonesian guitarist and songwriter.
+He is best known for his ability to play double neck guitar.
 Balawan has developed the 8 Fingers Touch Style technique, which also known as the Touch-Tapping Style.
 He is often regarded as one of the fastest guitarists in Indonesia.
-He is also called The Magic Finger guitarist among the world's music community.
+He is also called the Magic Finger guitarist.

 Personal life

 Balawan listened to Balinese gamelan, a traditional music style from Bali, since birth.
 At the age of eight he taught himself to play guitar.
 He joined his first band when he was 14 years old.
 Although he grew up in a traditional Balinese culture, Balawan played more rock songs than gamelan.
 Some of his favorite bands were The Scorpions, Deep Purple and The Beatles.

 Eventually he became bored with rock music and decided to study jazz at the Australian Institute of Music in Sydney.
 During his studies towards a Diploma of Music, he was awarded a three-year scholarship.
 He studied in Sydney for about five years, during which time he also gained popularity for his exceptional talent of playing guitar and jazz music.
 After he obtained his Diploma of Music in 1997, he went back to Bali and formed a band called Batuan Ethnic Fusion, which combined the traditional Balinese gamelan music with jazz / fusion style.